 Ok, here is an eiverTip that occurs hopefully at the right time.
-When, throughout Europe and especially in France, it is the time of the first major crossover holidays.
+When, throughout Europe and especially in France, it is the time of the first major crossover holidays, you’ll probably get stuck in slow traffic.

 It started yesterday really hard and it may even last until today evening.
 To help you minimize the stress in slowdowns or congestion, we suggest you follow these few tips.